The Risks of Companion AI for Kids and Teens:

 Questions to Ask (as appropriate by age)

 • Do you know what an AI companion is?
-Do you use any companion AI apps, and can you show me how they work?
+Do you use any companion AI apps

 • Can you talk to characters in your games now that you couldn’t before?
+Are there any new characters that you can have conversations with?

 • Do you have any new games or apps that have AI characters you can talk to?